 - Speaker confirmation/changes: Friday, December 22

 The Forum Committee encourages participant-focused session formats that incorporate interactivity.
 This can include any type of non-traditional session format, such as peer-to-peer learning sessions, collaborative working sessions, roundtables, goal-oriented hack-a-thons, etc

 Sessions facilitated by individuals or groups are welcome.
 60 minutes

 Please submit a 250-word (maximum) abstract describing the session format and topic(s), as well as learning objectives if applicable.

 Please submit a 250-word (maximum) abstract.
-If submitting as a solo speaker, individual panelists may be matched by the BCC Program Committee based on the complementarity of subjects or overarching themes.
+If submitting a short paper, individual panelists may be matched by the BCC Forum Committee based on the complementarity of subjects or overarching themes.

 Please submit an abstract of no more than 250 words.

 Lightning talks are a great format for case studies, digital archives “success stories” or “tales of woe,” research updates, and short demos or how-tos.

 Other types of formats can be proposed, and we welcome formats that incorporate in-person elements.

 This year we again encourage community members to host BitCurator Satellites, local on-site events held in conjunction with the online BitCurator Forum.
 This is an experimental hybrid conference model, intended to complement the online BitCurator Forum by supporting partners and friends so they can host sessions, workshops and talks for a local audience.
 Here are some examples of events from 2023.